rameezw/CUBLab/README.md

 ## Motive & Localization Server
 The Motive software along with Localization Server works together to provide accurate location for marker objects in the arena.

-Start Motive best calibration in <u>D:\Workspace\CUBLab\8-Pime17-Calibrations\best_calibration.cal</u>, then start up the localization server in <u>D:\Workspace\OptiTrackRESTServer\start_admin.bat</u>.
+Start Motive best calibration in **D:\Workspace\CUBLab\8-Pime17-Calibrations\best_calibration.cal**, then start up the localization server in **D:\Workspace\OptiTrackRESTServer\start_admin.bat**.
 A GET requrest on the url address http://localhost:12345/OptiTrackRestServer will return object position information for each object recognized by Motive:
 ```json
 {"DeepRacer1":"26.230331, -0.942712, -0.910002, -1.631047, 0.001046, 0.25, 0.35"}
 ```